samkikibaker/ds-project-template/README.md

 # Hoare Lea Data Science Project Template
 A standardised project structure for doing and sharing data science work that enforces best practices.
 This template includes useful boilerplate code for Hoare Lea projects including:
+* Templates and boilerplate code for interacting with Azure ML workspaces
 * Hoare Lea fonts, colors, logos and css styles added to streamlit apps by default
 * Utility functions for generating plotly data visualisations in the Hoare Lea style
-* Utility functions for connecting to company data sources (FUTURE)

 The goal of this template is to maintain modularity and separation of concerns:
 - **Shared Code**: All reusable code should reside in the `src` directory.